 25 Best Parenting Books

-1. The Attachment Parenting Book: A commonsense guide to understanding and nurturing your baby
+1. Best For Baby Needs: The Attachment Parenting Book: A commonsense guide to understanding and nurturing your baby

 William Sears, MD, and Martha Sears, RN

-The book has strategies to tell you how best to bring up your kid.
-You will be taught how to develop a connection with the baby.
-The Sears’s book advocates early attachment between children and parents while guiding parental responsiveness to a baby’s needs and requirements.
+The book on parenting has strategies to tell you how best to bring up your children and develop a strong connection with them.
+Sears’ book advocates early attachment between children and parents while guiding parental responsiveness to a baby’s needs and requirements.
 They answer many questions for new parents, such as ‘How will your baby sleep better?
-What’s, is the father’s role in raising a kid?
+What’s the father’s role in raising a kid?
 How does early attachment lead to a child’s eventual independence?’

-2. The Whole-Brain Child: 12 revolutionary strategies to nurture your child’s developing mind
+2. Best For Everyday Challenges: The Whole-Brain Child: 12 revolutionary strategies to nurture your child’s developing mind

 Daniel J. Siegel, MD, and Tina Payne Bryson, PhD

-The book takes up a scientific approach towards parenting.
+The book on child development takes a scientific approach to parenting.
 The authors share easy steps to foster healthy brain development in babies.
 Even though the book discusses the child’s brain, it can be read and understood by any parent.
-It is much like a guidebook to having happier and calmer children while tackling everyday parenting challenges.
+It is much like a guidebook to having happier and calmer children while tackling the everyday challenges of parenting.

 Parents are usually clueless in the first six weeks of their baby’s life.
-Read this parenting book during pregnancy to make the experience of being a new parent pleasanter.
-It offers a step-by-step plan or routine to calm down a fussy baby and make it less stressful for the parents.
+Read this parenting book during pregnancy to make the experience of being a new parent more pleasant.
+It offers a step-by-step plan or routine and has practical strategies to calm down a fussy baby and make it less stressful for the parents.

 Foster Cline, MD, and Jim Fay

-The book helps you in raising the kids to be responsible and capable of dealing with the world one day.
+The parenting support book helps you in raising the kids to be responsible and capable of dealing with the world one day.
 It focuses on the child’s temperament, tantrums, and development.
-This parenting book will provide you with the groundwork required to come up with techniques to teach your kid to be responsible and shape their character, without resorting to nagging and bribing.
+This parenting book will provide you with expert commentary on how to do the groundwork required to come up with techniques to teach your kid to be responsible and shape their character, without resorting to nagging and bribing.

 Shefali Tsabary, PhD

 The book bases its ideas on the fact that children mirror and imitate their parents when growing up.
-It will teach you the concepts of conscious parenting helping you raise your kid in the best possible way by helping you grow and develop as parents.
-It suggests parenting techniques that cause less struggle and helps in developing an emotionally balanced child and family dynamics.
+It teaches you the concepts of conscious parenting and helps you raise kids with emotional intelligence.
+The book also suggests parenting techniques that cause less struggle and helps in developing an emotionally balanced child who understands family dynamics.

-8. How To Talk So Little Kids Will Listen: A survival guide to life with children ages 2-7
+8. Best For Communication: How To Talk So Little Kids Will Listen: A survival guide to life with children ages 2-7

 Joanna Faber and Julie King

 Communicating with toddlers is a Herculean task.
-You’ve already learned by now that yelling or pleading with your child take you nowhere, and the cries and tantrums don’t go.
-This book offers you with sample discussions, stories, and cartoons, with tips to transform your parenting style and speak the language of your kid.
+You’ve already learned by now that yelling or pleading with your child takes you nowhere, and the cries and tantrums don’t go.
+This toddler parenting book on communication offers sample discussions, stories, and cartoons.
+It also has tips to let you transform your parenting style and speak the language of your kid.

 Selling more than a million copies, Pantley’s book has become a regular workbook for new parents to explore all the myriad possible ways to put your baby to sleep.
-Parents will finally be able to come together with a customized sleep routine for their infant after observing the unique traits in their baby.
-Her individualized approach towards parenting is greatly appreciated worldwide.
+She also throws light on individualized approaches to parenting to help you.
+With the help of this parenting book for new parents, you can create a customized sleep routine for your infant after observing the unique traits.

 William Sears & Martha Sears

-Dr. Sears’ book covers all things about the baby’s well being, both emotional and physical.
-It offers effective advice on eating, sleeping, comfort, and health of the baby.
-The book is rich with information and great for first-time parents.
+Dr. Sears’ best-selling parenting advice book covers all things about the baby’s well being, both emotional and physical.
+It offers effective and practical advice on eating, sleeping, comfort, and health of the baby.
+The book is rich with information, making it great for first-time parents.

 Medina is a molecular biologist.
-He is also a father who gives us advice on raising smart kids from birth up to the age of five.
+He is also a father who gives trusted and actionable advice on raising smart kids from birth up to the age of five.
 In this book, he explains why he believes watching TV is harmful to kids aged 2 and younger.
 The book is full of astounding scientific facts and is an addictive read.

 Armin A. Brott and Jennifer Ash